dftbplus/recipes/docs/basics/bandstruct.rst

 ****************************

-This chapter demonstrates, using the example of anatase (|TiO2|), how the band structure, the density of states (DOS) and the partial density of states (PDOS) of a periodic system (such as wires, surfaces or solids) can be obtained using DFTB+.
+This chapter demonstrates, using the example of anatase (|TiO2|), how the band structure, density of states (DOS) and the partial density of states (PDOS) of a periodic system (such as wires, surfaces or solids) can be obtained using DFTB+.

 .. |TiO2| replace:: TiO\ :sub:`2`\